 - Dissociation – a feeling similar to that of ‘day-dreaming’ when you feel lost in your own thoughts and disconnected from what’s going on around you.
 The experience, however, can be more complete for survivors of child sexual abuse who may have no memory of a period of time.
 They may feel as if they’re outside of their body or may even adopt a different identity while experiencing dissociation.
 Dissociation may be triggered by something that reminded the person of the traumatic event.
 It’s an automatic response acting like a fuse which is there to protect you from an electric shock during a power surge.
 It can become problematic, however, if it starts to happen too often.

 - Memory problems – some people may only remember small fragments of what happened or may not be able to recall whole periods of their childhood.
 They may have buried the memories deep down until a time when they may be more ready to cope with them.
 Sometimes memories or flashbacks can start to surface later in life – or, in some cases, may never emerge.
 Like dissociation, memory loss is a natural defence mechanism which developed to help us protect ourselves from recalling distressing and overwhelming experiences.
+The experience of living through the trauma of child sexual abuse (CSA) can make adult survivors more aware and fearful about possible danger.

 The above are all normal reactions to trauma and have been experienced by many other adult survivors.
 Many of these responses are the mind’s way of protecting itself from re-living the distressing experience and from feeling more pain and upset.